jcrowley66/jdctransport/README.md

 A basic low-level message transport library based on AKKA Actors.

 This is intended to:
-- read data from an InputStream
+- read data from a Channel input stream
-- send data to an OutputStream
+- send data to a Channel output stream
 - define a standard low-level buffer format for in/out streams
-- optionally convert the input/output data to SSL
+- register each Connection ID that will transport over this Channel
+- optionally encrypt using public-key encryption NYI
 - convert input buffers to a high-level case class (**Message**)
 - convert a high-level Message instance to an output buffer
 - forward all inbound messages to an **Application**
-- accept Messages from the Application and send to the OutputStream
+- accept Messages from the Application and send to the Channel

 A **TransportActor** is the control point for a single JDCTransport system.
-It will be given the InputStream and OutputStream to process, and these should be exclusive to this TransportActor.
-It is also given a **msgIDGenerator** so that all messages can be assigned a unique ID.
+It will be given the Channel to process, and this should be exclusive to this TransportActor.

 The TransportActor in turn will start a **TransportInActor** and a **TransportOutActor**.